iluvjava/Maths/Notebook 2.0/AMATH 515/Conjugate Gradient.md

-We need the prelude: [[Steepest Descend for Matrix Vector]]
+We need the prelude: [[Steepest Descend for Matrix Vector]].

+The reference resource is [here](https://sites.math.washington.edu/~morrow/498_13/conjgrad.pdf)

 ---
 ### **Intro**

-Must read the Steepest Descned for Matrix Vector first before reading this many of the quantities are defined there and we continued using it.
+Must read the Steepest Descend for Matrix Vector first before reading this many of the quantities are defined there and we continued using it.

 It's been show previously that just taking the best step at each iterations